learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

   * `Float`: a total of the cart

 Here's where we stitch it all together.
-Given a "cart" `Array`, the first argument, we should first create a new consolidated cart using teh `consolidate_cart` method and store the returned `Hash` in a variable so we can use the result.
+Given a "cart" `Array`, the first argument, we should first create a new consolidated cart using the `consolidate_cart` method.

 We should pass the newly consolidated cart to `apply_coupons` and then send it to `apply_clearance`.
 With all the discounts applied, we should loop through the